Safeguarding support for NGOs

 We recognise that in some cases the sector has fallen short in terms of safeguarding and let down the vulnerable people we work with.
 We are working with our members to turn this justifiable anger into action.
 We are committed to meeting the high standards expected of the sector and acknowledge the need for improvement.

-Working with members, Bond has pulled together an agreed a set of principles for the sector which we expect organisations to work towards, which include creating a safe environment for those affected to come forwards.
-The principles are:
+Working with members, Bond has pulled together an agreed a set of principles for the sector which we expect organisations to work towards.
+Read the full set of principles.

 A letter from the sector signed by 22 of the UK's leading NGOs was published in The Times and online, highlighting the sector's commitment to a series of urgent measures including strengthening existing practices, as well as calling on leadership across the sector to ensure that commitments are turned into action

-NGOs, DFID, the Charity Commission and experts came together to take further steps towards driving up safeguarding standards across the international development sector at a Safeguarding Summit on 5 March 2018.
+NGOs, DFID, the Charity Commission and safeguarding experts pledged to improve safeguarding standards across the international development sector at a Safeguarding Summit on 5 March 2018.

 The event was hosted by DFID and the Charity Commission with support from Bond.
 DFID and the Charity Commission invited a number of Bond members and national NGO bodies from Wales, Scotland and Northern Ireland to the event, as well as a range of regulatory bodies from across the UK.
 Click here to see the NGO attendees [PDF] and here to read secretary of state Penny Mordaunt's speech to the summit.